elainefs/elainefs/README.md

 🎓 I'm studying a bachelor's degree in Software Engineering
 👩‍💻 I'm software developer
-✍️ I share some of I learn on my [blog](https://elaineferreira.com.br)
 🔭 I'm always looking for new things to learn
 ⚡ I'm currently learning PHP and Angular
 📚 I love reading